-- Up to 500 mA (Milliamps) at 5 V (Volts) to most Apple USB peripherals and all USB peripherals not made by Apple in compliance with USB specifications.
+Apple computers equipped with USB 3 provide up to 900 mA (milliamps) at 5 V (Volts) to most Apple USB peripherals as well as all third-party USB peripherals that comply with USB specifications.

-Note: Some USB peripheral devices not manufactured by Apple may have unique power requirements.
-These may exceed the power allotment on an individual USB port.
-Those devices may require you connect them to multiple USB ports or may have external power sources that must be present for them to function.
+Some USB peripheral devices not manufactured by Apple might have unique power requirements that exceed the power allotment on an individual USB port.
+These devices might require you to connect them to multiple USB ports or might have external power sources that must be connected for them to function.

-Apple peripheral devices may request more than 500 mA (Milliamps) at 5 V (Volts) from a port to function or to allow for faster charging.
-Such Apple peripheral devices include:
+Apple peripheral devices might request more than 500 mA (Milliamps) at 5 V (Volts) from a port to function or to allow for faster charging.
+These devices include:

 - Apple MacBook Air SuperDrive (when connected to supported computers)

 Some Apple computers and displays** can provide up to 1100 mA at 5 V through the port the Apple device is connected to.
 This power is available under certain conditions:

 - An Apple device must be plugged directly into an Apple computer or display.
 Apple devices connected to hubs won't have access to extra power above the standard USB specification of the port the device is connected to.

 - Your Apple computer or display must be powered on and be awake.
 If it's asleep, all ports provide their normal maximum output.